Site Tools

 Spring 2025 meeting

-Further details will be posted here in due course.
+Further details will be posted here in due course, including Directions to the meeting hall.

-Directions to the meeting hall.
-The doors will open at 10.00, and the meeting will close at about 14.30.
-SABG members, their guests and visitors are welcome.
-Admission is £3.00 and parking is free.
+The provisional timetable is: The doors will open at 10.00, and the meeting will close at about 15.00.
+SABG and NAAS members, their guests and visitors are welcome.
+There will be a small admission charge.
+Parking is free.

 → Read more...